Getting Started with Multi-user Isolation

 - A Kubernetes namespace that shares the same name with the corresponding profile.

-- Kubernetes RBAC (Role-based access control) role binding for the namespace: Admin.
+- Kubernetes RBAC (Role-based access control) role binding role binding for the namespace: Admin.
 This makes the profile owner the namespace administrator, thus giving them access to the namespace using kubectl (via the Kubernetes API).

 - Istio namespace-scoped AuthorizationPolicy: user-userid-email-com-clusterrole-edit.